HYROX Valencia

 He went out calmly, as he usually does, and was coming back up until he was relatively close to Emilio after the pull.

-Both kept the distances close to one minute until the wall balls Aguayo began to miss more than usual and Aitor saw a window of opportunity.
+Both kept the distance close to a minute until Aguayo's wall balls began to miss more than they should have and Aitor saw a window of opportunity.

 Finally the Valencian won with a margin of 20 seconds but there were moments of some intrigue.